|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

 Plug-and-abandonment (P&A) operations can be expensive, leading to negative net present value.
 Historically, P&A operations in the North Sea—estimated to hold some 3,000 wells of declining production—were performed with either drilling or workover rigs.
 Larger-diameter coiled tubing recently has been used to perform millouts because of its improved set-down force and increased annular velocities for cleanout purposes.
 Service companies and operators have reduced the number of wiper trips when using larger-diameter CT, to save time and money.

+Thank you for attending the SPE Workshop.
 Across the Middle East and North African region, wells are being drilled at ever increasing depths and lengths.
 Wells that several years ago would have been unthinkable to reach with traditional intervention techniques are now becoming the norm, and novel techniques, equipment, tools, and products are being developed and implemented to reach even further.
 Stimulation and chemical placement continue to drive production recovery in some areas, while the application of digital tool technologies and extended reach interventions allows unlocking some well potential.
 The coiled tubing utilisation is also becoming evident for supporting frac-ing activity both conventional and unconventional reservoirs.
-This two-day workshop will provide an open space for coiled tubing equipment manufacturers, service providers, operators, and downhole tool providers to share their latest advancements and case studies that enlightens the conception of coiled tubing as a workover intervention technique.